cameronneylon/barcelona-declaration-website/content/news/20260402_working_group_sustaining_infrastructures_report.md

 +++
-title = "Exploring sustainability of open research infrastructures - report from Barcelona Declaration Working Group 'Sustaining Infrastructures" date = 2026-04-02 summary = "A new publication from the Barcelona Declaration Working Group 'Sustaining Infrastructures' brings together insights from two stakeholder sessions focused on the sustainability of open research information infrastructures." comments = false
+title = "Exploring sustainability of open research infrastructures - report from Barcelona Declaration Working Group 'Sustaining Infrastructures'" date = 2026-04-02 summary = "A new publication from the Barcelona Declaration Working Group 'Sustaining Infrastructures' brings together insights from two stakeholder sessions focused on the sustainability of open research information infrastructures." comments = false